SAS Tutorial for Beginners

 To generate, modify, and execute Statistical Analysis System programs, Program Editor Window is used.
-Here, any data manipulation and analytical tasks can be performed through writing of code that instructs SAS how to process the data.
-To save the code created by SAS Analyst for editing, to generate a record of an observation/analysis, or to re-run an analysis in the future the Program Editor can be used.
+Here, any data manipulation and analytical tasks can be performed through the writing of code that instructs SAS how to process the data.
+To save the code created by SAS Analyst for editing, to generate a record of observation/analysis, or to re-run an analysis in the future the Program Editor can be used.
 The Output window is used to visualize the output from the program.

 The Output Window:

-Looking for Top Jobs in Data Science ?
+Looking for Top Jobs in Data Science?
 This blog post gives you all the information you need!

 The Log Window:

-To check a program for errors, Log window is used.
+To check a program for errors, the Log window is used.
 The Log window also accommodates essential summary details about the errors that occurred during the program.
-In the Log window, blue color is used to highlight comments and red color is used to highlight error messages.
+In the Log window, the blue color is used to highlight comments and red color is used to highlight error messages.

 Getting Data into SAS: